b1tg/wifi-password/README.md

 # wifi-password

-get wifi password on your system
+get wifi password on your system, tested on Windows & Ubuntu

 ```sh